lwjglgamedev/lwjglbook-bookcontents-leg/chapter13/chapter13.md

 }
 ```

 Another set of optimizations that we can do is that we are creating tons of objects in the render cycle.
-In particular, we are creating too many ```Matrix4f``` instances that holds a copy a the model view matrix for each ```GameItem``` instance.
+In particular, we were creating too many ```Matrix4f``` instances that holds a copy a the model view matrix for each ```GameItem``` instance.
 We will create specific matrices for that in the Transformation class, and reuse the same instance.
 If you check the code you will see also that we have changed the names of the methods, the ```getXX``` methods just return the store matrix instance and any method that changes the value of a matrix is called ```buildXX``` to clarify its purpose.

 We have also avoided the construction of new ```FloatBuffer``` instances each time we set a uniform for a Matrix and removed some other useless instantiations.
 With all that in place you can see now that the rendering is smoother and more agile.